Continuing Umbrella of Research Experiences (CURE)

 The research supplements are designed for principal investigators holding specific types of NIH grants who need funds for administrative supplements to foster diversity in the research workforce.
 These supplements support and recruit students, postdoctoral, and eligible investigators from groups shown to be underrepresented in biomedical research.

-The CURE supplements include NCI Cancer Center (P30) supplements for high school and undergraduate student research experiences, supplements to the NCI Cancer Education and Career Development Program (R25T), supplements to the Institutional Clinical Oncology Research Development Awards (K12) and supplements to the Institutional National Research Service Awards (T32).
+The CURE supplements include NCI Cancer Center (P30) supplements for high school and undergraduate student research experiences, supplements to the NCI Cancer Education and Career Development Program (R25T), supplements to the NCI Paul Calabresi Award for Clinical Oncology (K12S) and supplements to the Ruth L. Kirschstein National Research Service Award Institutional Research Training Grants (T32S).

 Fellowships include the Ruth L. Kirschstein National Research Service Award (F31) that provides up to five years of support for research training leading to the Ph.D. or equivalent research degree, the combined M.D./Ph.D. degree, or other combined professional doctorate/research Ph.D. degree in biomedical, behavioral sciences, health services, or clinical sciences.